THE FULL STORY – AOB GETS A NEW HQ!

 AOB is backed by a resilient and generous creative network, who lend expertise, time and resources to make it happen.
 AOB was awarded a $100k bond bill by the State of Maryland, an advancement grant from the Arts and Humanities Council of Montgomery County, special support from the Maryland State Arts Council and expansion grants from the Morris and Gwendolyn Cafritz Foundation and the Philip L. Graham Fund.

 We designed the space through an amazing collaboration with Full Circle at Hickok Cole.
 Colleagues Andrea Jones at Peak Experience Lab and Jessica Sticklor-Lipson led design challenges focused on the experience of our apprentices and how we want people to feel in our new space.
-The engineers at GPI signed on to do our MEP plans, Casaplex is getting us wired for security and technology, and the team at The Creative Industry are helping us share our story as we grow.
+Therrien Waddell expertly led our construction team, with friends at First American Millwork and Kensington Glass Arts.
+The engineers at GPI signed on to do our MEP plans, Casaplex is getting us wired for security and technology, and the team at Adobe are helping us share our story as we grow.
 Our inspired Board of Directors raised $42k in leadership gifts the first year.
-They also hosted two Creative Champions workshops to build the central artwork for our new studio, a glittering glass mosaic archway.
+They also hosted two mosaic making workshops to build the central artwork for our new studio, a glittering glass mosaic archway.

 AOB’s apprenticeship model isn’t possible without clients who care about young creatives.
-We are so proud of the artwork produced this year and our partnerships with Chase, Landex, Lerner, the Montgomery County Department of Transportation, and WorkSource Montgomery.
+We are so proud of the artwork produced this year and our partnerships with Chase, Landex, Lerner, and the Montgomery County Department of Transportation.

 At every turn, our vibrant and resourceful community of creative professionals, community leaders, family, friends and neighbors have had our back.
 We want you to join our crew too!